-During late 90s and early 00s I was active in Belgrade’s graffiti scene, and I developed a certain aesthetic taste which has kept evolving since then.
+During the late 90s and early 00s I was active in Belgrade’s graffiti scene, and I developed a certain aesthetic taste which has kept evolving since then.
 For designing this generative logo, I wanted to fuse my love of generative art, system modeling, and Belgrade wildstyle.

 I started by throwing rough sketches on paper and playing around with potential rules for the generative version.
 At this stage, I had no specific style in mind, but I had a very clear vision of how the logo should “flow” and what its proportions should be.